 For appointments or more information, call the Central Appointment Office at 507-538-3270 7 a.m. to 6 p.m.
 Central time, Monday through Friday or complete an online appointment request form.

 See information on patient services at the three Mayo Clinic locations, including transportation options and lodging.

 The Mayo Nephrology Collaborative Group (MNCG) develops and conducts studies of renal parenchymal diseases, including membranous nephropathy.
 The MNCG is a consortium of nephrologists from Mayo Clinic campuses in Minnesota, Florida and Arizona and from other centers across the United States.

 Mayo Clinic has conducted clinical studies evaluating the feasibility and effectiveness of rituximab (Rituxan) in treating membranous nephropathy.
-A randomized trial comparing the drug with calcineurin inhibitors (cyclosporine and tacrolimus) is planned.
+A randomized trial comparing the drug with the calcineurin inhibitor cyclosporine is underway.
 Mayo researchers are also studying the role of a variety of antibodies in membranous nephropathy.

 Mayo is also evaluating the use of adrenocorticotropic hormone (ACTH) in the treatment of membranous nephropathy.
-Recent European studies have shown that treatment with synthetic ACTH is highly effective in reducing proteinuria in people who have membranous nephropathy with minimal side effects.
+Recent European studies have shown that treatment with synthetic ACTH is highly effective in reducing proteinuria with minimal side effects in people who have membranous nephropathy.
 Mayo is looking to confirm these findings in U.S. patients.